Economy of the Netherlands: Tourism

 In 2011, the Netherlands was visited by 11.3 million foreign tourists.
 In 2012, the Dutch tourism industry contributed 5.4% in total to the country's GDP and 9.6% in total to its employment.
 With its global ranking of 147th and 83rd place for total contribution to respectively GDP and employment, tourism is a relatively small sector of the Dutch economy.
 North Holland was by far the most popular province for foreign tourists in 2011.
 Out of all 11.3 million tourists, 6 million visited North Holland.
 South Holland took the second place with 1.4 million.
 Germans, Britons and Belgians made up the majority of foreign tourists, respectively 3, 1.5 and 1.4 million.
 As of 2020, there are nine World Heritage Sites in the Netherlands.
 The Netherlands are well known for their art and rich historical heritage.

 In the fast food restaurant and snackbar sector McDonald's dominates and employs the most staff, followed by Burger King, FEBO established as only national player, and Kwalitaria.
 Other chains in the Dutch market are Pizza Hut, Domino's Pizza, and Kentucky Fried Chicken.
 The Belgium chain Quick retreated from the Dutch market in 2000.

+Trade

+In 2025, the Netherlands was the 5th-largest trading nation in the world in terms of combined exports and imports (after the United States, China, Germany and the United Kingdom).

+The Netherlands’ main trading partners in 2016 were Germany and Belgium–Luxembourg, followed by the United Kingdom, the United States, China, and France.